pixelflinger/whykk/README.md

     redundant, directly conflicts with our patch.
 When `WHYKK` passes an adjusted year (e.g., 1992 for 2024) to `settime`, this incorrect year is immediately propagated back to GEMDOS, defeating the purpose of the patch.
-    This issue is resolved by `TIMEKPR.PRG`, a companion utility that patches the original XBIOS `settime` routine to bypass the code that updates GEMDOS.
+    This issue is resolved by bypassing the code that updates GEMDOS.

 2.  **State loss on warm reset:** After a warm reset (e.g., pressing the reset button), `WHYKK.PRG` loses its internal state, including the calculated